-Bobby Steinburg is in his first season as Associate Head Coach with the Youngstown State men’s basketball program.
+Bobby Steinburg is in his second season as Associate Head Coach with the Youngstown State men’s basketball program.

 In 2016-17, Steinburg assisted the Golden Flashes to a 22-14 record and victories in nine of their last 10 games before the NCAA Tournament.